fnareoh/Big_XBWT/README.md

  - The [BAM](https://genome.sph.umich.edu/wiki/BAM) file format, but to parse it we depend on the [bamtools](https://github.com/pezmaster31/bamtools) library that you need to have installed in you home.
-The file name needs to end by ".bam" and then the usage of the `newscan` step becomes
+The file name needs to end by ".bam" and then the usage of the `scan` step becomes
    ```
-   make make newscan_BAM_READER.x
+   make make scan_BAM_READER.x
-   ./newscan_BAM_READER.x <input file for the reference> <input file for the
+   ./scan_BAM_READER.x <input file for the reference> <input file for the
    reads>
    ```

 ## Structure

-1. `newscan.cpp`: The goal of this step is to build the prefix free parsing.
+1. `scan.cpp`: The goal of this step is to build the prefix free parsing.
 It first parses the reference, then extends the read with parts of the reference so that they start and end with a trigering substring (if possible), and then parses this extended read.
 To avoid going through the input file twice, the parse is first stored with a random hash for each phrases in a intermediate file `file.parse_old`.
 Before the start of a read there is a separator (which is PRIME+1) followed by the position where the extended read starts in the parse.
 After the input (reference and reads) has been entirely parsed, the dictionary is sorted in **colexicographic order** and outputed in the the file `file.dict` and the number of occurences of each word is sotred in `file.occ`.
 Finally the parse in `file.parse_old` is mapped to match the sorted dictionnary.
 If a word is the first word of the dictionary, it's hash is mapped to 1.
 The separator is now number_of_words_in_the_dictionary+1 and is put at the begining of the file where we store this new and final parse : `file.parse`.